-Why is a Cowardly Person Called “Yellow” and Where Did the Expression Come From?
+Why Is a Cowardly Person Called “Yellow” And Where Did the Expression Come From?

 Yellow, meaning cowardly, is actually an abbreviation of yellow dog, an American insult that first appeared in the nineteenth century to describe a cowardly or worthless person.